By Marcin Wojtyczka

 Engine cannot crank at all:

-- Low motor battery voltageSwitch to domestic batteries if they still hold the powerOlder engines can be started by opening decompression level and cranking by handAnother trick employed by Vendee Globe champion Micheal Desjoyeaux is to wrap a line around the engine pulley at one end with the other end connected to the end of the boom.
+- Low motor battery voltageSwitch to domestic batteries if they still hold the powerOlder engines can be started by opening the decompression level and cranking by handAnother trick employed by Vendee Globe champion Micheal Desjoyeaux is to wrap a line around the engine pulley at one end with the other end connected to the end of the boom.
 A quick gybe might have enough power to crank the engine

 - Loose or corroded connections

-- Battery switch is off or defective
+- Battery switch is off, or defective

 - Circuit breaker is tripped

-- Solenoid or starter motor are defective
+- Solenoid or starter motors are defective

 - Faulty key type switch